How Do I Find the Scale Factor of a Dilation?

 - Image – the shape after the stretch.

 The scale factor tells you exactly how far each point moves away from (or toward) the center.
-If the factor is 2, every distance doubles.
+Practically speaking, if the factor is 2, every distance doubles.
 If it’s ½, everything shrinks to half its original length.

 The Two‑Number Way to Look at It